gustavo123/OSX-PROXMOX/README.md

+# Fork notes:

+Remove modifications on proxmox host ( To be used in my home server environment. )

 # OSX-PROXMOX - Run macOS on ANY Computer - AMD & Intel

 Install `** FRESH/CLEAN **` Proxmox VE v7.0.XX ~ 8.2.XX - Next, Next & Finish (NNF).